GenomicsAotearoa/Nextflow_Workshop/docs/session_1/4_commands.md

 !!! question "Exercise"

-    Use the nf-core `download` command to download the `christopher-hakkaart/nf-core-demo` pipeline **with** it's **uncompressed** Singularity images.
+    Use the nf-core `download` command to download the `nf-core/demo` pipeline **with** it's **uncompressed** Singularity images.

     ??? success "Solution"

-        Use the nf-core `download` command for the `christopher-hakkaart/nf-core-demo` pipeline and follow the prompts.
+        Use the nf-core `download` command for the `nf-core/demo` pipeline and follow the prompts.

         Your output should look like this:

         ```console
-        INFO Saving 'christopher-hakkaart/nf-core-demo'
+        INFO Saving 'nf-core/demo'
-          Pipeline revision: 'main'
+          Pipeline revision: '1.0.0'
           Use containers: 'singularity'
           Container library: 'quay.io'
-          Using $NXF_SINGULARITY_CACHEDIR': /Users/chrishakkaart/tools/singularity'
+          Using $NXF_SINGULARITY_CACHEDIR': /home/user/singularity'
-          Output directory: 'christopher-hakkaart-nf-core-demo_main'
+          Output directory: 'nf-core-demo_1.0.0'
           Include default institutional configuration: 'False'
         ```
 <br>
 !!! circle-info ""